Ben Ray Luján: 2014

 Luján won reelection against Byrd again, with 61.52% of the vote.

 2016

 Luján won reelection against Republican nominee Michael H. Romero with 62.42% of the vote.

 2018

 Luján won reelection against Republican nominee Jerald Steve McFall with 63.4% of the vote.

 Tenure

 Luján has been a proponent of health care reform, including a public option.
 In October 2009, he gave a speech on the House floor calling for a public option to be included in the House health care bill.

-In June 2009, Luján voted for an amendment that would require the United States Secretary of Defense to present a plan including a complete exit strategy for Afghanistan by the end of the year.
+In June 2009, Luján voted for an amendment that would require the U.S. Secretary of Defense to present a plan including a complete exit strategy for Afghanistan by the end of the year.
 The amendment did not pass.
 In September 2009, Luján wrote a letter urging the Obama administration not to increase the number of troops in Afghanistan.
 In his letter, he drew on conversations he had with General Stanley A. McChrystal and Afghan President Hamid Karzai.